Tony118g/captured/README.md

 * Social aspect:
     * Provide the ability for users to share content related to photography.
-    * Provide the ability for users to interact with each other via likes, comments and followers.
+    * Provide the ability for users to interact with each other via likes, comments, and followers.

 * Educational aspect:
     * Add the ability for users to share informational details about their photographs.